jessesquires/.github/SECURITY.md

 ## Reporting a Vulnerability

+If you discover a security issue, please bring it to our attention right away!

 Please **DO NOT** file a public issue to report a security vulberability, instead send your report privately to **oss@jessesquires.com**.
 This will help ensure that any vulnerabilities that are found can be [disclosed responsibly](https://en.wikipedia.org/wiki/Responsible_disclosure) to any affected parties.

 ## Supported Versions